 During the years of World War II, the company produced munitions as well as numerous types of other materials for the war.
 In fact, during the war Gorham Silver made millions of shell casings for the Navy and the Army.

 One of the most known and most famous collections, is that of the late Henry Jewett Furber.
 This collection contains 606 pieces of tableware and 132 pieces of hollowware.
 The company bought back the collection in 1949.
 At that time it was estimated to be valued at $1 million dollars and in today’s market would be worth far more.
 Today the collection belongs to the RISD Museum after being donated by Gorham Silver.

-One of the most known monuments Gorham Silver designed, is the George Washington monument found in the rotunda of the Capitol.
+One of the most known monuments Gorham designed, is the George Washington monument found in the rotunda of the Capitol.
 They also designed a statue of Theodore Roosevelt and it can currently be found in New York overlooking the Museum of Natural History.
-Rhode Island's state house is domed by the famous statue of the "Independent Man", another company creation.
+Rhode Island’s state house is domed by the famous statue of the “Independent Man”, another company creation.

-See a Complete list of Gorham Silver.
+See a Complete list of Vintage Gorham Silver.

 Air Force One

 In recent years, the family of George W. Bush had the company provide the flatware service that would be used on Air Force One and the pattern chosen was Chantilly.
-Amongst its other noted American achievements, the company designed the magnificent trophies for two sporting events; the Indianapolis 500 trophy and the Borg-Warner Trophy.
+Among its other noted American achievements, the company designed the magnificent trophies for two sporting events; the Indianapolis 500 trophy and the Borg-Warner Trophy.